natalieagus/50002/docs/FPGA/Lucid V2/fpga_applesilicon.md

 ### Download Image and Unzip
 After that, download the image from here (TBC)
 * You need to be <span className="orange-bold">signed in to your SUTD account</span>
-* This image comes with Debian 12, Rosetta, Vivado 2023.2, Alchitry Labs 1.2.7 and Alchitry Labs 2 pre-installed
+* This image comes with Debian 12, Rosetta, Vivado 2023.2, Alchitry Labs 1.2.7 (legacy) and Alchitry Labs 2 pre-installed (current)

 Then **unzip** the downloaded file, either using Finder or CLI:
 ```